benjaminheng/knowledge-base/content/review-pathfinder-wrath-of-the-righteous.md

 for them.
 My main character was the only one I built myself.
 The default builds chosen by the game are certainly more than capable of beating the game on Normal difficulty.

+Multi-classing is a thing as well, and fantastic for role-playing.
+You don't have to restrict yourself to one class or sub-class.
+With 20 levels to work with, you could put 10 levels as a Druid and 10 as a Barbarian if you wanted to.
+I wouldn't necessarily recommend multi-classing for a first playthrough, maybe on subsequent ones instead.

 On top of classes, your character has multiple mythic paths to choose from.
 The Angel path seems to be the canonical one, with the most tie-ins to the story.